syntithenai/pouchUI/README.txt

 ! pouchUI

 pouchUI is a jquery plugin for generating dynamic HTML interfaces using a pouchDB database.
-More than one content page is required to support templates beyond edit/search/submit buttons.
-The plugin works with a single HTML page containing multiple content pages identified by id and data-role="page" .
-Edit links will use the #id for href so linking to show/focus content is native.
-Frameworks like jquery mobile provide page transitioning based on this style of linking.

-The plugin looks for $('.pouch-list') and populates lists.
+The plugin looks for $('.pouch-list') and populates these lists based on meta data in data attributes.
-The plugin adds event handling for the list and forms(.pouch-form) and buttons(.pouch-button)

 Usage $('.dom-selector').pouchUI();

 The default usage will
-	- check all $('.pouch-list') for metadata, sync and load comment from pouch/couch databases for the list and load records from metadata selected index
+	- check all $('.pouch-list',DOMSELECTOR) for metadata, sync and load comment from pouch/couch databases for the list and load records from metadata selected index
 	- where an index has multiple dimension keys, manage view collation
 	- render [collated] rows
-	- bind list, pouch buttons, pouch forms to filter/handle ->
+	- bind list events to filter/handle ->
 		- show - navigate to show#id preloaded with content from linked record
 		- edit - manipulate target nav to populate .pouch-form
 		- delete - ajax delete, remove parent content